Firefighters continue to work on a fire in Sioux Falls

 The owners tell us the small home next door was vacant and boarded up since the house beside it exploded this November.
 Another neighbor across the street tells us he just reported people trying to break into that vacant home earlier this week.

-We have not had an update from fire officials yet as they’re still working to ensure the flames are extinguished.
+Officials say there were no injuries reported from either occupants or responders.
+The cause of the fire is still under investigation.
+The American Red Cross was notified and offered assistance to those displaced.
 We’ll continue to bring you the latest as we obtain more information.